Distributed Density Filtering for Large-Scale Systems Using Mean-Filed Models: Conclusion

 \section{Conclusion}

 We have presented a distributed density filter for estimating the dynamic density of large-scale systems with known dynamics by a novel integration of mean-fields models, KDE, infinite-dimensional Kalman filters and consensus protocols.
-With the distributed filter, each agent was able to estimate the global density using only the dynamics, its own state/position and state/position exchange with its neighbors.
-It was scalable to the population of agents, convergent in estimation error, and very efficient in local communication and computation.
+With the distributed filter, each agent was able to estimate the global density using only the dynamics, its own state/position and state/position exchange with neighbors.
+It was scalable to the population of agents, convergent in estimation error, and very efficient in communication and computation.
 This algorithm can be used for many density-based distributed optimization and control problems of large-scale systems when density feedback information is required.
-Our future work is to integrate the density filters into density feedback control for large-scale systems.
+Our future work is to integrate the density filters into the mean-field feedback control framework we recently proposed to achieve fully distributed control of large-scale systems \cite{zheng2020transporting, zheng2021field}.